Round Pistachio Baklava

 A Little History of Round Pistachio Baklava

-When I was a little girl, my mother brought me a special dessert.
-It was baklava, and I loved it.
-It wasn’t until I was a lot older and moved to a community that had a large Armenian population that I learned that there were a lot of varieties of the venerable dessert.
-The history of this pastry is long and contested – some say it originated in Ancient Rome citing a recipe from Cato the Elder in 160 BC, some say the Romans stole the recipe from the Greeks, and Byzantine Turks say it was already theirs – Wikipedia Baklava.
+The history of this pastry is long and contested.
+Some say it originated in Ancient Rome citing a recipe from Cato the Elder in 160 BC.
+Some say the Romans stole the recipe from the Greeks, and Byzantine Turks say it was already theirs.
+Wikipedia Baklava has more information.

 Working with Filo

 If you have already worked with filo dough, then this recipe should be a breeze for you.
-If not, and you need to see the method of making these luscious pastries, then head on over to the YouTube video by Heghineh.
-Please note that you will probably not use the entire roll of dough, some might stick together too much, or get too torn to work with.
+If not, and you need to see the method, then head on over to the YouTube video by Heghineh.
+Please note that you will probably not use the entire roll of dough.
+Some might stick together too much, or get too torn to work with.
 I would say I lost about 6 sheets.

 There are a couple of things I did differently.
-I used Cortas Rose Syrup that I buy at Armenian stores or at Amazon (it makes a fine cocktail with vodka over ice), and I used True Orange that you can also get at Amazon.
+I used Cortas Rose Syrup that I buy at Armenian stores or at Amazon.
+It makes a fine cocktail with vodka over ice.
+I used True Orange which you can also get at Amazon.
 I also messed up with the first baklava and forgot to squeeze them together, so I ate those.

 What You Need to Make Round Pistachio Baklava

-The recipe here is for a half box of frozen filo dough, that you can buy in the frozen dessert section of your local supermarket.
+The recipe here is for a half box of frozen filo dough.
+You can buy it in the frozen dessert section of your local supermarket.
 You can also get frozen filo at Mediterranean stores.